stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 #### Kubernetes Dashboard Ingress

-With both Ngnix and the Kubernetes dashboard up and running, it is now possible to make the dashboard more conveniently accessible via Nginex.
-The URL will need to have the `NodePort` in it (e.g. [https://k8s.alfred:32035](https://k8s.alfred:32035)) because the service is unreachable when using a `LoadBalancer` IP.
+With both Ngnix and the Kubernetes dashboard up and running, it is now possible to make the dashboard more conveniently accessible via Nginx.
 This `Ingress` is a slightly more complete one based on the example above:

 ``` yaml title="dashboard/nginx-ingress.yaml"